Verifying Employee Qualifications

 How Do I Check Background for Outside Candidates?

 For outside candidates, the Health Systems utilizes a service called "Hire Right," which does criminal background and sex offender registry checks, and ensures that the employee has the necessary licenses and certificates.
-See your Employment Process Coordinator for more details.
+See your HR Contact for more details.

 You should also call former supervisors, personal references listed by the candidate, or others who know the candidate.
 People are often reluctant to provide truthful references.
 However, you can often pick up information "off the record," or find out what is in the personnel files.